Ted King (actor): Career

-He was first known for playing Danny Roberts on the soap opera Loving and The City.
+King was first known for playing Danny Roberts on the soap opera Loving and The City.

-The next year he appeared as the major male leading co-star in the primetime series Charmed as detective Andy Trudeau and the burgeoning, soon-to-be-eight-year franchise around it as the series began its first season run chronicling the adventurous lives of the three Halliwell sister-witches, the "Charmed Ones".
-King's character Andy, with a background as their childhood friend, is an inspector who helps the sisters cover up complications of supernatural villains and magic's side effects as their new-found witch powers grow and attract evil hoping to absorb their magical abilities.
-He was the first season's major male love interest of the leading actress, Shannen Doherty (playing Prue Halliwell), from the October 1998 pilot to the May 1999 finale, where his character nobly sacrificed himself in the season finale to save his love and her sisters from an otherwise insoluble magical dilemma.
+The next year he co-starred in the primetime series Charmed as detective Andy Trudeau.
+The first season of the series chronicled the adventurous lives of the three Halliwell sister-witches, the "Charmed Ones".
+King's character Andy, the sisters’ childhood friend, is an inspector who helps the sisters cover up complications of their magic's side effects, hoping to absorb their magical abilities.
+He was the first season's major male love interest of the leading actress, Shannen Doherty (playing Prue Halliwell), from the October 1998 pilot to the May 1999 finale, when his character sacrificed himself to save Prue and her sisters.

 In 2002, King returned to soaps as Luis Alcazar on General Hospital until his character was killed off.
 However, he later returned to General Hospital as Luis' identical younger brother, Lorenzo Alcazar.

 He has had guest-starring roles on such series as Frasier, Sex and the City and Law & Order: Special Victims Unit, among many others.

 His feature film credits include The X-Files movie and a role in the independent feature film “Hoodlum & Son.”